TonyJR/UIWebView-HeaderFooter/README.md

 # UIWebView+HeaderFooter
 ===========================

-This is as category of UITextView, in order to add a placeHolder.
+This is as category of UIWebView, in order to add a placeHolder.

 Installation
 ------------